rbaxter1/redis-hackathon-2021/readme.md

 ### Listing Items

-When a user lists an item for sale in a network, an **item** node is created and a **selling** edge is created between the user and the item.
+When a user lists an item for sale in a network, an **item** node is created and a **seller** edge is created between the user and the item.

     GRAPH.QUERY THE_NETWORK_GRAPH
     "MATCH (u:user {email:'emusk@tesla.com'})